Nozawa Onsen Snow Resort

 Nozawa Onsen Snow Resort (野沢温泉スキー場, Nozawa Onsen Sukī-jō) is a skiing venue located in Nozawaonsen, Nagano, Japan.

+Background

 Nozawa Onsen Village is located at the foot of the ski resort, which spans across three main areas.
 The resort is a large ski area that opened over seventy years ago.

 Covering 297 ha, the southern part of the resort was used for biathlon competitions at the 1998 Winter Olympics.The Olympic venue consisted of two trails each 4 km in length along with a firing range consisting of 30 stations.